Loading...

 echo $PATH

 PATH controls where the shell searches for executables.
-If a user reports “command not found,” validate PATH early to confirm the expected directories are present and ordered correctly.
+If a user reports missing commands or inconsistent tool versions, verify PATH early and confirm expected directories are present and ordered correctly.

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin